mobilerobotp4/Machine_Learning/Web_scraping/IMDB/IMDB.md

 `genres=horror&title_type=feature&explore=genres` is the query string which comes at the end of the URL seperated by `?`(question mark).
 Here we want see the list of the horror movies.

+Some URLS also have the a `ref` section at the end of the URL.
+We can be found that `ref` portion if we inspect the end element of a webpage where we find the link to navigate to the next page or the previous page of a website.

 **Inspect HTML**

 ![image](https://github.com/mobilerobotp4/Machine_Learning/blob/sub_ml/Web_scraping/IMDB/Inspect.jpg)